 Interest rates for loans at an alternative lender will range from 12% to 45%, with the lower end being highly comparable to banks.
 Borrowers with higher credit scores could be able to borrow for the same rate as at a bank but without all the hassle.

 The easy repayment terms offered by alternative lenders not further hurt your ability to manage cash flow during expansion.
 Payments on your loan can be made on a monthly, bi-weekly, weekly, or even daily basis.
 Alternative lenders approve more than 75% of their applications, much higher than bank’s 56% approval rate, so you will have better odds of obtaining capital with them.

-Business Loans for Women to Expand
+5. Business Loan for Women

 There are business loans and grants which are only available to women-owned businesses.
 If you qualify for one, it could help you expand.

 While the Small Business Administration or SBA does not lend directly to women, it runs Women’s Business Centers where women can find educational resources and network.
 It can be the perfect place to find people interested in investing in your business or to be put in touch with loans and grants which are gender-based that are offered by local charities and corporations.

 The National Women’s Business Council lends money directly to women business owners through alternative lending and grant programs.